PRISBteam/PCC_Processing_Design/README.md

 ”LIST” - by default, launch all the modules one after another strictly according to the data from *.ini files.
 “TASK” - assumes tailored execution of the code using the functions, *.cpp and *.h files included explicitly inside the else if(task) {..} statement in the main.cpp module INSTEAD of the “LIST” mode sequence of modules.
 The ”task” mode is supposed to provide scientific freedom of the code execution and can ignore any instructions listed in the *.ini files.
 Each of the following *.ini files contains an almost similar list of settings for every type of cell in the tessellation and the corresponding PCC: polyhedrons (3-cells), faces (2-cells), edges (1-cells), nodes (0-cells).
 In the Processing module, any algorithm calculates as its output the lists (vectors) of “special” cells of different types described in the corresponding “state vectors”.
 The are three distinct sub-modules: (1) assigned structures: the algorithm picks cells and assigns them some type ID (label), writing the cell number in the corresponding special_sequence (s_sequence) vector (example: the random assignment of “special” type for some number of faces); (2) imposed structures: assigned types for low-dimensional (k-1)-cells or higher- dimensional (k+1)-cells according to some specific rule based on the already created assigned structures for k-cells (example: classification of face junctions according to the number of special faces incident to each junction); (3) induced structures: assigned types for the k-cells of the same dimension based on the already created assigned structures for k-cells (example: introducing fractured or cracked faces based on the initially assigned structure of faces containing inclusions).

-2. Processing module
-The central part of the code - generates labelling of a PCC k-cells of different dimensions according to some governing principles.

 <h3> processing.ini </h3>
 The file is divided in several parts reflecting the dimensions of the cells: